Radura

-The Radura is the international symbol indicating a food product has been irradiated.
-The Radura is usually green and resembles a plant in circle.
-The top half of the circle is dashed.
-Graphical details and colours vary between countries.
+The Radura symbol serves as an international indicator that a food item has undergone irradiation.
+Typically depicted in green, it features a plant design within a circular outline, with the circle's top section represented by dashes.
+The specific design elements, including colors, can differ across various countries.

 Meaning of the word "Radura"

 The word "Radura" is derived from radurization, in itself a portmanteau combining the initial letters of the word "radiation" with the stem of "durus", the Latin word for hard, lasting.

 History

-The inventors of the symbol Radura - knowing this proposal for a new terminology - came from the former Pilot Plant for Food Irradiation, Wageningen, Netherlands, which was the nucleus for the later Gammaster today known as Isotron.
-The director at the time, R.M.
-Ulmann, introduced this symbol to the international community.
-Ulmann in his lecture also provided the interpretation of this symbol: denoting food - as an agricultural product - i.e., a plant (dot and two leaves) in a closed package (the circle) - irradiated from top through the package by penetrating ionizing rays (the breaks in the upper part of the circle).
+The Radura symbol was created by inventors from the former Pilot Plant for Food Irradiation in Wageningen, Netherlands, which later evolved into the company known as Gammaster, now called Isotron.
+The plant's director at the time, R.M.
+Ulmann, introduced the symbol to the global community.
+During a presentation, Ulmann explained the meaning of the Radura symbol: it represents food, specifically an agricultural product depicted as a plant (indicated by a dot and two leaves) inside a sealed package (symbolized by the circle).
+The symbol also shows the food being irradiated from above, through the packaging, by ionizing rays, which is represented by the breaks in the upper part of the circle.

-The Radura was originally used in the 1960s exclusively by a pilot plant for food irradiation in Wageningen, Netherlands that owned the copyright.
-Jan Leemhorst, then president of Gammaster, untiringly propagated the use of this logo internationally.
-The use of the logo was permitted to everybody adhering to the same rules of quality.
-The symbol was also widely used by Atomic Energy of South Africa, including the labelling by the term 'radurized' instead of irradiated.
-By his intervention, the new logo was also included in the Codex Alimentarius Standard on irradiated food as an option to label irradiated food.
-Today it is found in the Codex Alimentarius Standard on Labelling of Prepacked Food.
+Initially introduced in the 1960s, the Radura symbol was exclusively used by a food irradiation pilot plant in Wageningen, Netherlands, which held the copyright.
+Jan Leemhorst, the then president of Gammaster, proactively promoted the symbol's international use.
+The symbol became available for any entity that complied with established quality standards.
+Additionally, the Atomic Energy of South Africa adopted the Radura, using the term 'radurized' to describe irradiated food.
+Leemhorst played a crucial role in having the symbol included in the Codex Alimentarius Standard for irradiated food, providing an option for labeling such products.
+Presently, the Radura is recognized in the Codex Alimentarius Standard for the Labelling of Prepacked Food.